Mozambique – more than island resorts…

 However, a Mozambique safari is not about ticking off game sightings.
 The wildlife is unused to game vehicles and remains skittish.
 So a safari in Niassa is more about enjoying this vast and untrammeled wilderness.

-At this current point we cannot arrange safaris into Niassa.
+At this current point we cannot arrange safaris into Niassa or Gorongosa.